D’Agostino Master Systems

 The source was a Mark Levinson 519 universal audio player, for this occasion used with CDs.
-The player, as well as the preamp, were powered by a Transparent Gen 5 Premium Reference Power Isolator, using Transparent Gen 5 power cables.
+The player, as well as the preamp, were powered by a Transparent Gen 5 Reference Power Isolator, using Transparent Gen 5 power cables.

 The interlinks between 519 and Progression preamp were Transparent Gen 5 Balanced Ultra.
 The interlinks between Progression preamp and the Progression power amp were also Transparent Gen 5 Balanced Ultra.

 The Progression power amp was powered directly from the wall outlets, using Transparent Gen 5 Premium Power Cable with 20Amp power connector.

 The speaker cables were Transparent Gen 5 Reference series.

 Above: the Progression preamp’s Bluetooth remote control.
 To me, it looks a little odd and is not very ergonomic, but it functions very well.
 The upside of using Bluetooth is that you don’t have to point it at the preamp.

 The Wilson Alexia’s had been moved subtly since my previous visit and now provided an even more focused sound, along with a superbly spacious, room-filling aura.
 But I’m sure that this was not just attributable to the speaker position.
 Rather, I have a strong feeling that the spaciousness especially is something that the Progression components brought to the party.

 On the previous occasion, Michael used the Mark Levinson no.52 preamp and no.53 mono power amps.
 This system produced a very tight and articulate, and very dynamic sound.
 It was very impressive, but also a little too dry for my taste.